-'''

 ansible -m setup hostname

-'''

 This prints out a dictionary of all facts available for that particular host.
-For more information, refer to: https://docs.ansible.com/ansible/playbooks_variables.html#information-discovered-from-systems-facts
+For more information, refer to: https://docs.ansible.com/ansible/playbooks\variables.html#information-discovered-from-systems-facts

-22.10 Using virtualenv with Ansible Tower
+25.10 Using virtualenv with Ansible Tower

 Ansible Tower 3.0 and later uses virtualenv.
 Virtualenv creates isolated Python environments to avoid problems caused by conflicting dependencies and differing versions.
 Virtualenv works by simply creating a folder which contains all of the necessary executables and dependencies for a specific version of Python.
 Ansible Tower creates two virtualenvs during installation-one is used to run Tower, while the other is used to run Ansible.
 This allows Tower to run in a stable environment, while allowing you to add or update modules to your Ansible Python environment as necessary to run your playbooks.
-For more information on virtualeny, see the Python Guide to Virtual Environments.
+For more information on virtualenv, see the Python Guide to Virtual Environments and the Python virtualenv project itself.